Revlon Logo

 By 1989, Pantry Pride became the owner, buying Revlon shares and turning the corporation back into a private enterprise.

 In the emblem, the transformation is shown by the thickening of the letters, indicating strengthened positions and increased assets.
-The red color of the lettering conveys the brand’s aspirations to return to its leading position in the market.
+The red lettering conveys the brand’s aspirations to return to its leading market position.
 The letters are serifed, indicating the company’s narrow specialization and a farewell to directions unrelated to cosmetics.

 The red color of the emblem tells about leadership and innovation.
 In 1989, Revlon became one of the first companies to stop testing products on animals.